Insulin pens are easy to use and easy to carry around. They don’t take as long to set up as syringes.

 - Needles greater than 6 mm are no longer recommended because the needle may pass through the fatty skin layer and inject deeper into your muscle.

 A new needle should be used with every injection.
 In New Zealand you can have 200 subsidised needles.
-If you need more than 200 needles in a 3-month period, you will need an additional prescription.
+If you need more than 200 needles in a 3-month period, you will need an additional prescription, and this will still be free.

 How to use an insulin pen